 This past Friday I did something I’ve never done before and which provided my father with much amusement.
 I danced at someone’s funeral.
 More precisely, it was at a memorial service for a man I didn’t really know.
 I’d seen him at church services, but we never spoke.
 His wife was on our dance team, though, and she asked us to open the service by dancing to Bo Ruach Elohim.

-At first, I didn’t really feel much about this man’s death beyond a rather abstract sense of sympathy for those who’d loved him.
-But as soon as I was surrounded by the grief of those who knew and loved him, I started to feel it as well.
+At first, I didn’t really feel much about this man’s death beyond a rather abstract sense of sympathy for those who loved him.
+But as soon as I was surrounded by those who were grieving, I started to feel it as well.
 Layering on top of that were the emotions I imagined other people I cared about feeling.
-I won’t go into any details, but some of the things this man’s wife and daughter mentioned when they spoke directly touched on struggles I knew two friends were going through.
+I won’t go into any details, but some of the things this man’s wife and daughter mentioned when they spoke about him directly touched on struggles I know two other friends are going through.
 And my heart ached with/for them all.